jabadymandry/github-flow/04-Database/01-SQLAlchemy-Recap/README.md

 The production database and the local (development) database are **different**!

-To add products to the production database, you can use the Flask shell, remotely connecting to the Heroku dyno (_à la SSH_):
+To add products to the production database, you can use the Flask shell, remotely connecting to the Heroku dyno (_like with SSH_):

 ```bash
 heroku run flask shell